What to Do About Spider Bites

-Because most spider bites don't fully penetrate human skin, they usually cause only mild reactions.
-However, black widow and brown recluse spider bites can cause serious reactions and need immediate care.
-Allergic reactions can happen but are rare.
+Most spider bites don't go all the way through skin, so they usually cause only mild reactions.
+But a bite from a black widow spider or brown recluse spider can cause serious reactions and needs medical care right away.
+Allergic reactions to spider bites can happen but are rare.

 Of a brown recluse spider bite: